choojs/bankai/README.md

   <summary>
     <b>How does this work?</b>
   </summary>
-  For HTTPS to run on <code>localhost</code>, we must sign a TLS certificate locally.
+  For HTTPS to
+  on <code>localhost</code>, we must sign a TLS certificate locally.
 This is better known as a "self-signed certificate".
 Browsers actively check for certificates from uknown providers, and warn you (for good reason!)
 In our case, however, it's safe to ignore.